 *See Podbean plan pricing for all podcast hosting plan options.
 Enterprise accounts also offer the option of multiple channels; please contact Podbean for pricing and specs.

-It’s easy to set up a private (protected only for permitted members) podcast in Podbean.
-Once you created an enterprise account, you can set up a private podcast in three steps:
+It’s easy to set up a private (protected, only for permitted members) podcast in Podbean.
+Once you have created a business account and have completed your organization page, you can set up a private podcast in three steps:

 In the “Private” page, you can manually add private members by entering their email addresses or you can add private members in a batch by uploading a .txt file with one email per line.
 (You can click the i icon next to the “Batch add members” button to get a sample .txt file.)